 Imperial Castle of Nuremberg

 Today, the Imperial Castle of Nuremberg is now open to the public.
-Visitors can see the Imperial hall, various historic rooms, and adventure into the heart of the castle hill where the fascinating deep well, which the castle’s most important water source is in times of siege, is located.
+Visitors can see the Imperial hall, and various historic rooms, and adventure into the heart of the castle hill where the fascinating deep well, where the castle’s most important water source in times of siege, is located.

 The Sinwell Tower is one of the great features of the castle that offers a lovely panoramic view of Nuremberg’s old town’s beauty.
 Imperial Castle of Nuremberg is where visitors looking for a place that feels like walking back in the past and experiencing what it is like to be royalty is offered in the castle.